Series: The Khorasan Archives #1

 Characters can make or break a book, and The Bloodprint is no exception.
 Our two main characters Arian and Sinnia are fabulous.
 Warrior women fighting to break slave trains and save the land from Talisman rule, their sense of companionship and friendship is a wonderful aspect of this book.
 I also similarly loved Wafa, the young child that Arian and Sinnia rescue.
 There is also a romantic element of the book (which I won’t say too much about so as not to ruin anything) but it is not in your face, and adds to the story without taking over.

 There;s also plenty of mystery, and the reader is left with more than a few questions (I needed book two yesterday).
 There’s also a few shock twists a long the way, and not everything is as it seems.
 It really strikes home that in a world fraught with danger, who can you really trust?
 Each person is often out to further their own gains.
 I must also say that the cover design is gorgeous, my proof copy is beautiful but I cannot wait to go and buy a finished one for my favourites shelf.
-This is a truly superb read, and definitely sits in the top of my favourite books of 2017.
+This is a truly superb read, and definitely sits in the top of my favourite books ever.